 In comparison, the unique characteristic of adjudication is its capacity to provide a 'to all intents' binding resolution to a construction dispute within a relatively short timescale, where a consensual resolution cannot be reached.
-The imposed resolution can be achieved at an economic level of cost that would be fraction of the costs for arbitration or litigation.
-Because the losing party will not be liable for the other party's costs, the corollary is that the successful party will not recover its costs which can result in an increased discipline to limit cost expenditure.
-For those advancing weaker of more questionable claims is has been said that adjudication is the cheapest way to lose.
-Because The popularity of adjudication, having now been in use for over twenty-five years, and broad acceptance of the level of cost and adjudicator's fees, in the UK, is best summarised by Coulson LJ who has said of adjudication that:
+The imposed resolution can be achieved at an economic level of cost that would be a fraction of the costs of arbitration or litigation.
+Because the losing party will not be liable for the other party's costs, the corollary is that the successful party will not recover its costs, which can result in an increased discipline to limit cost expenditure.
+For those advancing weaker or more questionable claims, it has been said that adjudication is the cheapest way to lose.

+The popularity of statutory adjudication, having now been in use for over 25 years, and the broad acceptance of the level of cost and adjudicator's fees in the UK, is best summarized by Coulson LJ who has said of adjudication that:

-'In reality, it is the only system of compulsory dispute resolution of which I am aware which requires a decision by a specialist professional within 28 days, backed up by a specialist court enforcement scheme which (subject to jurisdiction and natural justice issues only) provides a judgment within weeks thereafter.'
-51
+In reality, it is the only system of compulsory dispute resolution of which I am aware which requires a decision by a specialist professional within 28 days, backed up by a specialist court enforcement scheme which (subject to jurisdiction and natural justice issues only) provides a judgment within weeks thereafter.
+52